• info@discoveraltitude.com

 • A scenic flight in and out to Lukla.

-• Beautiful Hinko valley.
+• Beautiful Hinko Valley.

-• Stunning view from the Mera peak summit.
+• Stunning view from the Mera Peak summit.

 • Sherpa culture and tradition.

-• Great experience to Himalayan wilderness adventure.
+• Great experience of the Himalayan wilderness adventure.

 • Stunning view from the summit of Baruntse.